You can use this document to update the network configuration for your upgraded virtual machine.

 To review your permissions:

-If you are listed as an Admin, then by default, your account already contains every permissions in AMP.
+If you are listed as an Admin, then by default, your account already contains every permissions in Nexus.

 Step 2: Create a new virtual machine

-In the Armor Management Portal (AMP), you will essentially create a new virtual machine that contains the same configurations as your upgraded virtual machine.
+In Nexus, you will essentially create a new virtual machine that contains the same configurations as your upgraded virtual machine.
 In a later step, you will delete your upgraded virtual machine.

 To view the status of your newly created virtual machine, in the left-side navigation, click Infrastructure, click Virtual Machines, and then search for your newly created virtual machine.